The Light in the Forest

 The Light in the Forest is a novel first published in 1953 by U.S. author Conrad Richter.
-Though it is a work of fiction and primarily features fictional characters, the novel incorporates historic figures and is based in historical fact related to the late eighteenth century and period of the American Revolutionary War.
+Though it is a work of fiction and primarily features fictional characters, the novel incorporates historic figures and is based in historical fact related to the mid-1700s in colonial America.

-A 1958 feature film of the same name was adapted from the novel and produced by Walt Disney Productions.
-It starred Fess Parker, Joanne Dru, James MacArthur, and Wendell Corey; Lawrence Edward Watkin, Paul J. Smith, and Hazel ("Gil") George composed the title song.
+A 1958 feature film of the same name was adapted from the novel and produced by Walt Disney Productions, starring Fess Parker, Joanne Dru, James MacArthur, and Wendell Corey.
+The title song was composed by Lawrence Edward Watkin, Paul J. Smith, and Hazel ("Gil") George.

 Synopsis

 The Light in the Forest is about the struggles of a white boy, John Butler, who was taken captive as a boy in Pennsylvania by the Lenni Lenape Indians and became assimilated.

 The story opens in the autumn of 1764.
 John Butler, approximately fifteen years of age, has lived with the Lenni Lenape in Ohio since being taken captive eleven years earlier.
 His adoptive Lenape father, Cuyloga, renamed him True Son.
 He is assimilated and accepted as a full-blooded Lenape by that community.
 Along with other Native groups, the Lenape enter into a peace treaty with the British forces.
 The treaty required that the Indians had to return any white captives.
 True Son did not want to leave as he was fully assimilated and considered himself Lenape; he disdained white society.
 He tries to commit suicide in order to be free of the whites, but is unsuccessful.
 Accompanied by a young soldier, Del Hardy, True Son is taken to Fort Pitt, where he is met by Harry Butler, his blood father.
 Hardy accompanies the Butlers to their home in Paxton Township, near present-day Harrisburg.

 After returning to his father's home, True Son refuses to recognize his blood father, continues to wear his Indian clothes, and pretends that he no longer understands English.
 His younger brother Gordie is intrigued by his Indian ways and True Son becomes fond of him.
 Later, True Son gets into a heated argument with his Uncle Wilse.
 Wilse accuses the Indians of scalping children, which True Son denies.
 Wilse is so angered by what he perceives as the young man's lack of respect that he slaps True Son.